common-fate/docs-archive/docs/approvals/sso/google.md

 Users and will be synced every 5 minutes from your identity provider.
 To finish enabling SSO, follow these steps:
  1) Run 'gdeploy update' to apply the changes to your CloudFormation deployment.
- 2) Run 'gdeploy users sync' to trigger an immediate sync of your user directory.
+ 2) Run 'gdeploy identity sync' to trigger an immediate sync of your user directory.
 ```

 ### Creating Granted Approvals Administrator Group